The Association for Play Therapy MD/DC Branch

 Julianne Meagher, LCSW-C, RPT, was first introduced to play therapy at College Park Youth and Family Services.
 She completed her masters degree in social work at the Catholic University of America in 2008 and has since practiced play therapy in the therapeutic foster care and outpatient mental health settings.
 She previously worked as a clinic and school-based therapist, as well as a clinical supervisor in a public outpatient clinic in Dundalk.
 She currently works in a public mental health clinic in Anne Arundel County.

-Jenny Fleming, NCC, RPT-S, LCPC, is a Professional School Counselor in Montgomery County Public Schools and works at a Private Practice in Bethesda, MD.
+Jenny Fleming, NCC, RPT-S, LCPC, is a Professional School Counselor in Montgomery County Public Schools and works at a private practice in Bethesda, MD.
 She graduated from Johns Hopkins University with a school counseling masters and post masters in play therapy.
-Jenny is Advanced Sand Tray trained.
+Furthering the profession through supervision in Play Therapy and Counseling Licensure is another interest area.
+Jenny is passionate about multiple modalities of expression and Advanced Sand Tray trained.
 Jenny is enthusiastic about her craft as a means to support children and always motivated to learn more.

 Student Board Member